adamhalasz/diet/Readme.md

 ## **Features**
 #### **Plugins**
 Diet has a powerful modular middleware structure for it's router.
-Middlewares in diet allow a chain of functions to work together by manipulating and passing data towards the chain.
+Middlewares in diet allow a series of modules to work together by manipulating and passing data towards the `plugin chain`.

 For example:
 ```js